 How to get to Delnor Wiggins Pass State Park

 Delnor Wiggins Pass State Park is at the intersection of 11th Avenue North and Gulfshore Drive.
-The park is open from 8 am to sundown all year round, but there can be closures between 10 am and 3 pm on weekends if the park gets too busy.
+This Naples beach park is open from 8 am to sundown all year round, but there can be closures between 10 am and 3 pm on weekends if the park gets too busy.
 However, additional parking is available at Conner Park.

 State Park entrance fee: $6 per vehicle (two to eight people), or $4 for a single occupant vehicle.
 Cyclists, pedestrians, or holders of an Annual Individual Entrance Pass pay $2.
 There is also an additional boat ramp fee of $5 plus tax.